Bethany LeSueur

 Bethany LeSueur (born January 6, 1983) is a former Long Island high school basketball player.
-A six-year starter at guard for Garden City High School, LeSueur compiled a record of 121–12, a .910 winning percentage.
-LeSueur led her team to three state final fours, three Long Island Championships, three Nassau County Championships, and six Conference Championships.
-LeSueur was a scoring machine compiling 38 games of 30+ points.
-Bethany LeSueur was twice named Gatorade Player of the Year, for New York (2000, 2001) as well as Miss New York Basketball (2001).
-She was a Street & Smith All-American, USA Today All-American, and also started in the Nike-WBCA All America Game.
+A six-year starter at guard, for Garden City High School.
+LeSueur compiled a record of 121–12, a .910 winning percentage.
+LeSueur led her team to three state final fours, three Long Island Championship's, three Nassau County Championships, and six Conference Championships.
 LeSueur holds the Long Island scoring record (male or female) with 3,167 points.

+LeSueur scored 30 points or more in 38 games during her high school career.
+She received the Gatorade Player of the Year award for New York in 2000 and 2001, as well as Miss New York Basketball (2001).
+She was a Street & Smith All-American, a USA Today All-American, and also started in the Nike-WBCA All-America Game.

 LeSueur was a three-sport athlete at Garden City where she also competed for the lacrosse and soccer teams.
 She was named First Team All-State in soccer and was All-County twice.
-Off the court, Bethany was a member of the National Honor Society and a Merit Scholar.
-LeSueur is the only athlete to have her number retired from Garden City High School.
+Off the court, LeSueur was a member of the National Honor Society and a Merit Scholar.
+Garden City High School retired LeSueur's number, making her the first and only athlete in the school's history to receive this honor.

 College

-Bethany LeSueur was a 3-year starter at Georgetown University as well as a two-year team captain.
-In three years for the Hoyas, she is one of only seven players in Georgetown history to record over 800 points, 200 assists and 400 rebounds.
+LeSueur was a three-year starter at Georgetown University as well as a two-year team captain.
+In her three years with the Hoyas, she is one of only seven players in Georgetown history to record over 800 points, 200 assists and 400 rebounds.
 She also received honors such as Defensive Player of the Year for the Hoyas and the Patricia E. Corace Hustle Award.
 Additionally, LeSueur was the team MVP for Georgetown for the 2005–2006 season.
 LeSueur was in the top ten in steals in the Big East her junior and senior seasons.
-She was also in the top 3 in over 5 statistical categories for the Hoyas.
+She ranked in the top 3 in more than 5 statistical categories for the Hoyas.